The DNS Forum’s Journey

 Establishment of the DNS Forum Concept

 The first Africa Domain Name System Forum was held prior to ICANN’s 47th public meeting, ICANN47, in Durban, South Africa in July 2013.
-This marked the beginning of the Africa Domain Name System Forum which was to be replicated in other regions in the world.
+This marked the beginning of the Africa Domain Name System Forum which was to be replicated in other Regions in the world.

-This was a result of the first ICANN Africa Strategy meeting in Mauritius held in September 2012, which sought to establish a regional presence for ICANN in Africa.
+This was a result of the first ICANN Africa Strategy meeting in Mauritius held in September 2012, that sought to establish a regional presence for ICANN in Africa.
 To enforce this request, the AFTLD Secretariat presented the Africa ccTLD and DNSSEC Program to the Africa Strategy Working Group in seeking partnership and collaboration with ICANN.
 The Africa Strategy document can be accessed here.

-A follow-up discussion on the same issue took place at the Africa Multistakeholder Works meeting held at the Africa Union premises in Addis Ababa in March 2013 with the support of ICANN, and attended by AFTLD and the Internet Society.
+A follow up discussion on the same issue took place at the Africa Multistakeholder Works meeting held at the Africa Union premises in Addis Ababa in March 2013 with the support of ICANN, and attended by AFTLD and the Internet Society.
 The meeting brought together the majority of ccTLD managers and ICANN accredited registrars in Africa.

-During the meeting, a proposal for a formal partnership between AFTLD, the Internet Society, and ICANN was crafted to provide a solid base for the implementation of all facets of the ccTLD and DNSSEC Program.
-Other partners such as CENTR, LACTLD, and AFNIC the operator of the French ccTLD were also approached to provide additional resources and expertise that would make the project a success.
+During the meeting a proposal for a formal partnership between AFTLD, the Internet Society and ICANN was crafted to provide a solid base for the implementation of all facets of the ccTLD and DNSSEC Program.
+Other partners such as CENTR, LACTLD and AFNIC the operator of the French ccTLD were also approached to provide additional resources and expertise that would make the project a success.